Monitor your research impact

 • Using Monitor your research impact to plan and track progress against your impact goals.

 However, it’s important to remember that these techniques do not give you insights into impact itself.
-Rather, they Monitor your research impact you to where your research is being picked up, which may help you to identify knock-on impacts.
+Rather, they monitor where your research is being picked up, which may help you to identify knock-on impacts.

 Altmetrics